EricHu33/AnimeShadingPlus-Anime-Toon-Shader/Anime Shading Plus(+) User Manual e9875988ae1e41caa5198370d9cc963d/About ASP’s Render Passes dc4c24e96e204d8e826296e185fc0c71.md

 | Cascade Count | The number of cascade of the Cascade Shadow Map, with support for up to 4 cascades. |
 | Shaodw Fade Ratio | The fade out level of the ASP Shadow Map, if set to 0 there will be no fade out at all, and when the distance from the camera exceeds the clip distance, you will see the shadow being clipped directly, the recommended setting is 0.5~1 |

-# ASP Depth Offset Shadow
+# ASP Depth Offset Shadow Pass

 ---